ansonws/awesome_answers/notes.md

 belongs_to gets put into model automatically when generated, but you'll have to add it yourself if you've already created it

 set @question.user and @answer.user

+Authentication

+It's generally better to compare objects rather than ids

+Protect at the controller level and views level

+rails g cancan:ability

+user.id # undefined local variable or method 'user' defined?(user) && user.id # returns nil
+user ||= User.new

+rails g migration add_is_admin_to_users is_admin:boolean
+In migration file, make default: false

+user.update is_admin: true

+assets pipeline reduces http overhead buy not needed as many requests to be made

+in app.js include libraries, and then own files afterwards gem 'jquery-rails'